-- If the student's federally required plan does not address the student's deficiency in English Language Arts or mathematics as required by Florida law, then the school must address these deficits in either a schoolwide progress monitoring system or an individual progress-monitoring plan. - When an ESE student is determined to be performing below grade level in English Language Arts, writing, or mathematics, the ESE/ Regular Education Teacher should write a PMP to address the student's educational needs.
-The PMP should be developed with the involvement of the parent/ guardian.
+- If the student's IEP does not address the student's deficiency in English Language Arts or mathematics as required by Florida law, then the school must address these deficits in either a schoolwide progress monitoring system or an individual progressmonitoring plan. - When an ESE student is determined to be performing below grade level in English Language Arts, writing, or mathematics, the ESE/ Regular Education Teacher should write a PMP/ MTSS to address the student's educational needs.
+The PMP/ MTSS should be developed with the involvement of the parent/ guardian.